People's behavior does not have to be goal-directed

 actually supposed to do.
 For the principle of indifference has

-its competitors too.
-And if this principle were wrong, it would
+And if this principle were wrong, it would not benefit

-and it is this worst possiblity which must then be maximized.
-It
+policy, and it is this worst possibility which must then be maximized.

-has been argued, however, that the maximin and similar principles
+It has been argued, however, that the maximin and similar principles often

-and 'lead to highly irrational decisions in important cases'.
-On
+'lead to highly irrational decisions in important cases'.

 something unpleasant if choosing something pleasant could possibly